 A car parking permit is required to park in the University car parks which are normally controlled 24 hours a day, Monday to Friday.
-Applications for car parking permits are dealt with by the Property and Campus Services Department which is located in the Ffriddoedd Building on Victoria Drive.
+Applications for car parking permits are dealt with by the Campus Services Department which is located in Reichel building on Ffriddoedd Student Village.
 The office is open between the hours of 8.45am and 4.30pm, Monday to Friday.